Welcome to Greek Life at Vanderbilt!

 Is hazing a part of the Greek culture at Vanderbilt?

-Vanderbilt University has a zero-tolerance policy regarding hazing that is consistent with Tennessee state law.
+Vanderbilt University does not condone hazing behaviors and has an anti-hazing policy that is consistent with Tennessee state law.
 Hazing includes any activity that subjects members to harassment, ridicule, intimidation, physical exhaustion, abuse, or mental distress.
 Hazing is contrary to the purposes of the Greek community and the University.
 Hazing is not tolerated.
-If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Greek Life.
-Calls will be handled in a discrete manner.
+If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, it is important that you talk to your student about your concerns.
+You can contact the Office of Greek Life to discuss any questions or concerns that you may have.
+You can also report any concerning behaviors via the online reporting system, available here.

 Who is actually in charge of the fraternities and sororities?